dcmi/dctap-python/docs/cli/subcommands/read/index.rst

 View CSV contents as text
 :::::::::::::::::::::::::

-When used without options, **dctap generate** outputs a lightly normalized view of the DCTAP elements in a CSV to stdout.
+When used without options, **dctap read** outputs a lightly normalized view of the DCTAP elements in a CSV to stdout.
 Note that the CSV can be specified as a filename argument or sent to the command via stdin.
-The commands **dctap generate example** and **cat example | dctap generate -** (note the dash) get the same result:
+The commands **dctap read example.csv** and **cat example.csv | dctap read -** (note the dash) get the same result:

 .. code-block:: bash

-    $ cat example.csv | dctap generate -
+    $ cat example.csv | dctap read -
     DCTAP instance
         Shape
             shapeID:                 :a